awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 Verify the following:

-- You don't interact with the Data Lake while a job is running.
-When the system writes a new version of a object, an integrity check is performed to verify nobody altered or deleted the object after reading it.
-If the check fails, an error log will include information about how to take action to prevent data loss.
+- No processes are writing new version of existing objects while a job is running.
+  When the system writes a new version of a object, an integrity check is performed to verify that during processing, no new versions of an object were created and that a delete marker for the object was not created.
+If the check failed, an **ObjectUpdateFailed** event will be present in the job event history..
 - You have granted permissions to the Fargate task IAM role for access to the S3 buckets referenced by your data mappers **and** any AWS KMS keys used to encrypt the data.
 For more information see [Permissions Configuration] in the